 - Overnights—two-day overnight to Voyageurs Environmental Center

-- Day Trips to locations that connect to emergent themes—FSM Prairie Gardens, Horton Park, Community Gardens, Franconia Sculpture Park, Crosby Farm
+- Day Trips to locations that connect to emergent themes—FSMN Prairie Gardens, Horton Park, Community Gardens, Franconia Sculpture Park, Crosby Farm

 - Guest Speakers—parent experts and specialists that connect to emergent themes